-Payment remittance and completed applications shall be sent to:
+Payment remittance,completed applications, and copy of current boat registration shall be sent to:

 Massachusetts Department of Conservation and Recreation

 South Boston, MA 02127

 PUBLIC NOTICE TO ALL PERSONS WISHING TO OBTAIN BOAT MOORING

 April 28, 2017 is the deadline to submit applications for the May 5th lottery of sixty (60) public moorings available in the Charles River Basin between the First Street Landing and Poorman’s Landing.
 A $6.00 per foot fee will be charged to boat owners for the season which runs from May 13, 2017 through November 11, 2017.
 This fee must be paid as a money order or bank certified check made payable to the Commonwealth of Massachusetts and is due with the submittal of a lottery application.
 Mooring permits will not be issued until payment is received in full.
 Please note: Candidates will be notified by email within ten days after the lottery as to the status of their application.
 This is in contrast to notifications being made by phone in previous years.

 - A copy of a valid and current Massachusetts boat registration for the boat to be moored on the Charles River must be submitted with the application or the application will be rejected; NO EXCEPTIONS.

 - The maximum boat length is 35 feet.
 Only the boat registered to the mooring will be allowed to use that mooring.